enlace-one/Extension/README.md

 Some code runs after this if it is dependent on the modifications to JS in the first event.
 ### tabsChanged
 This is what to watch for URL changes.
+### googleDriveSignIn
+This occurs when GoogleDrive is signed into

 ## Custom Classes and Attributes
 ### [show-hide-class-on-click]